6 Festive Fall Activities for Seniors

 Mmmm!
 Try these delicious and easy-to-make treats:

-If you’re planning to hand out treats to children in the family or neighborhood kids, your older adult might enjoy helping with the preparations.
+If you’re planning to hand out treats to children in the family or neighborhood, an older adult might enjoy helping with the preparations.

-For a safer, no-contact Halloween, prepare individual treat bags in advance and place them on the porch so trick-or-treaters can help themselves.
+For a calmer Halloween experience (which may be more suitable for someone with dementia), prepare individual treat bags in advance and place them on the porch so trick-or-treaters can help themselves.

 Some ideas: